eevee/camel/docs/yamlref.rst

 each parsed individually.
 Each structure is called a *document*.

 A document begins with ``---`` and ends with ``...``.
-Both are optional, though if you have ``...``, it cannot be followed by anything other than ``---`` or the end of the stream.
+Both are optional, though a ``...`` can only be followed by directives or ``---``.
 You don't see multiple documents very often, but it's a very useful feature for sending intermittent chunks of data over a single network connection.
 With JSON you'd usually put each chunk on its own line and delimit with newlines; YAML has support built in.

-TODO wrong, directives may come between ... ---

-A stream may have *directives* before the first document, in which case the ``---`` is required.
+Documents may be preceded by *directives*, in which case the ``---`` is required to indicate the end of the directives.
 Directives are a ``%`` followed by an identifier and some parameters.
+(This is how directives are distinguished from a bare document without ``---``, so the first line non-blank non-comment line of a document can't start with a ``%``.)

 There are only two directives at the moment: ``%YAML`` specifies the YAML version of the document, and ``%TAG`` is used for tag shorthand, described shortly.
 Use of directives is, again, fairly uncommon.

 *Comments* may appear anywhere.  ``#`` begins a comment, and it runs until the end of the line.
 In most cases, comments are whitespace: they don't affect